winstoncwang/nodejsCommandLine/README.md

 V 0.142

      using promise appoach with fs.promise and util.promisify to allow all results to be return and displayed at once.
+---

+V 0.15

+     use await+promise.all+async tools to allow all promise to resolve at once rather than one-by-one.
+---

+V 0.16

+     color texting commandline tool using chalk(npm package).